-Assassin Bug, Giant Wheel Bug, Wheel Bug
+Common Names: Assassin Bug, Giant Wheel Bug, Wheel Bug

-Scientific Names: Order Heteroptera, family Reduviidae, many species
+SCIENTIFIC NAMES: Order Heteroptera, family Reduviidae, many species

-Size: Adult--3/8" to 1 5/8"
+SIZE: Adult—3/8" to 1 5/8"

-Identification: Various colors and sizes, look like skinny stink bugs or leaf-footed bugs.
+IDENTIFICATION: Various colors and sizes, look like skinny stink bugs or leaf-footed bugs.
 Abdomen often flares out beneath the wings.
 Head is elongate with a groove between the eyes.
 Short curved rostrum (swordlike snout) fits in groove under body.
 Strong front legs to hold prey.
 Adults can give you a painful bite if handled but rarely do.

-Biology and Life Cycle: Eggs usually laid singly or in clusters on branches, in crevices, and under stones and the like.
+BIOLOGY AND LIFE CYCLE: Eggs usually laid singly or in clusters on branches, in crevices, and under stones and the like.
 Nymphs are often brightly colored.
 Incomplete life cycle--with normally one generation per season.
 Will hibernate in all life forms--eggs, nymphs, and adults.

-Habitat: Many ornamental and food crops.
+HABITAT: Many ornamental and food crops.

-Feeding Habits: Eat adults, nymphs, and larvae of many plant-eating insects.
+FEEDING HABITS: Eat adults, nymphs, and larvae of many plant-eating insects.
 Like to eat troublesome insects from mosquitoes to large beetles.
 Favorite foods include aphids, leafhoppers, beetle larvae, caterpillars, and small flying insects.

-Economic Importance: Control many troublesome plant-eating insects.
+ECONOMIC IMPORTANCE: Control many troublesome plant-eating insects.

-Natural Control: Spiders and themselves.
+NATURAL CONTROL: Spiders and themselves.
 The young feed on each other.
 None needed, highly beneficial.

-Inisght: Assassin bugs in the genus Triatoma, called kissing bugs, bite people at night.
+INSIGHT: Assassin bugs in the genus Triatoma, called kissing bugs, bite people at night.
 They are blood feeders.